fieldtrip/website/development/git.md

 {% include image src="/assets/img/development/git/local_remote.png" %}

+## Some notes with respect to contributing to the website through git.

+### Edits to existing webpages.

+Simple edits to the website can be made through the online github interface.
+At the bottom of each page there's an "edit this page on GitHub" link, which takes you to github, and allows you to make changes in the the markdown files.
+Once you commit the changes, a Pull Request is generated automatically.

+### Creation of new content.

+If you want to create new content, e.g. a frequently asked question, or want to add (or replace) figures, you need to create a fork of the website repository, and make a clone locally.
+For instance, if you then want to create a new faq, you should create a new markdown file in the faq-directory of the repository (to keep things somewhat organised).
+In order for this page to be found, a link to it should be created in the faq.md file, which is in the website's repo top folder.
+Links to other files in the repo, both to webpages and figures, are to be formatted as follows: _[<some text>](/<some path>/<file>)_.
+If linking to a markdown file, the extension .md is to be omitted from the link.
+Thus, if you want to link to a markdown file in the folder 'faq' called thebestfaqever.md, you can link to it as: _[The best faq ever](/faq/thebestfaqever)_.
+If you want to update an existing figure, you can locate the original figure by looking at the link in the markdown file.
+You'll notice that the figure are all stored somewhere in the assets/img folder.
+If you are to update an existing figure, please put the new figure in the same sub-directory.
+If you are creating new figures, consider the file structure.
+For instance, tutorials have a dedicated sub-directory in which the figures pertaining to the specific tutorial page are stored.
+Figure files should be in a sufficiently high resolution bitmap image format (png or jpeg).

 ## Want more?

 [github.com](https://github.com) offers lots of documentation.
 In particular, see the detailed instructions to [fork a repository](https://help.github.com/articles/fork-a-repo) and to [create a pull request](https://help.github.com/articles/using-pull-requests).
 If you plan to continue development, I suggest to set up your remotes with _origin_ pointing to your personal remote repository and _upstream_ pointing to <https://github.com/fieldtrip/fieldtrip>, as described in [fork a repository](https://help.github.com/articles/fork-a-repo).